inf17101/ankaios_ecal/README.md

 Afterwards, open your web browser (Google Chrome) and go to [http://localhost:5500](http://localhost:5500).

-In addition, open a new terminal window and execute the `ank get workloads` command every 1 second to follow the `sideseeing_generator` workload started by the `sideseeing_starter` workload after a few seconds (approx. 20 sec).
+In addition, open a new terminal window and execute the `ank get workloads` command every 1 second to follow the `sideseeing_generator` workload started by the `sideseeing_starter` workload after a few seconds.
 When the workload is up and running the sideseeings shall be visible on the web ivi.

 ```shell
 watch -n 1 ank get workloads